 School Field Trips

 Welcome, teachers and school staff!
-We are now taking reservations for the 2023-2024 school year.
-The Science Mill will be open to field trips Tuesday-Friday when school is in session.
-Mondays may be available upon request.
+We are now taking reservations for the 2025-2026 school year.
+The Science Mill will be open to field trips Wednesday-Friday when school is in session.
+Mondays and Tuesday may be available upon request.

 Spark curiosity with a Science Mill field trip!
 Museum Exploration for grades K-8; all are supported by a TEKS-aligned guide to help tailor your visit to students’ learning goals and curriculum.